micaelabray/homegrownlettering/README.md

 # Homegrown Letters
-Hand Lettering by Brittney Morey
+Brittney Morey owns all photos of lettering.

-Website built by Micaela Bray
+Micaela Bray created the website for a fun activity.